 $13/mo to stream, $20/mo to download.
 Four very practical courses: Mobile-First WordPress Development, Site Redesign Workflow, Learn jQuery, Learn SVG.

 Sorry, I don’t listen to many dev podcasts.
-Here are the ones I do subscribe to:
+Here are the ones I do occasionally listen to:

 Jen Simmons hosts a podcast to help you keep up with the future of web development.
 There haven’t been new episodes for 3 years, but lots of the content is still quite relevant.

 $99/year.
 Access to several dozen books on great topics: Code, Design, WordPress, Content, Freelancing & Graphics.
 Subscribing for a year lets you download all previously published books as well as two new books published each month during your subscription (PDF, ePub, Mobi).